syhily/yufan.me/README.md

 ### Comments Integration

-This weblog use artalk as its backend comment service.
+This weblog uses artalk as its backend comment service.
 But since artalk didn't provide the latest comments API.
-We decide to query it directly from Postgres database.
+We decide to query it directly from the Postgres database.
 So the comments and fav clicks are living in the same database.

 ## Writing